How to shorten and customize a NATO strap featured picture

 Use a coin to shorten your NATO strap

-Use a coin to give the shortened end of your NATO bracelet the correct and even curve – NATO: Nato Strap Red | WB Original
+Use a coin to give the shortened end of your nylon bracelet the correct and even curve – Strap: Heavy Duty Nylon Strap Red | WB Original

 2. Cut off the end of the strap

 Now simply cut along the shape of the coins (or along the marking) to give the shortened bracelet a rounded end again.
-You can use a common scissor to cut off the end of the NATO strap.
+You can use a common scissor to cut off the end of the nylon strap.

 Cut the NATO strap with scissors